 Compare broker-sold annuities to no load annuities before you buy.
 Broker-sold annuities are sold by someone who carries an insurance license and possible a securities license too.
-You buy no-load annuities direct, and they have lower fees, but you must do your own homework and research; that is the trade-off for paying lower fees.
+You buy no-load annuities directly.
+They have lower fees, but you must do your homework and research.
+That is the trade-off for paying lower fees.
 Some fee-only financial advisors will also help you select an appropriate no-load annuity if it fits in with your plan.

 Do your homework and read up on alternatives to annuities before making a final decision.
 You’ll also want to feel comfortable asking about annuity fees.

-Any reputable advisor or company should explain all costs to you before you buy.
-If someone is not willing to take the time to explain the fees in their product or explain to you how they are compensated from the sale of that product, then don’t buy from them.
+Any reputable adviser or company should explain all costs to you before you buy.
+If someone is not willing to take the time to explain the fees in their product or explain to you how they are compensated for the sale of that product, then don’t buy from them.